autumoswitzerland/autumo-beetroot/README.md

 - Servlet API 4.0 Java EE 8 (prepared for 5.0 Jakarta EE 8)
 - Full CRUD-Generator **PLANT** for views, models and handlers
 - Tested on Apache Tomcat 9, Eclipse Jetty 10 and Oracle Weblogic 14
-- Database connecton pooling (internal and external JNDI data sources)
 - Standard CSRF mechanism as well as obfuscated CRUD IDs within HTTP requests
+- Database connection pooling (HikariCP, with internal and external JNDI data sources)
 - Runs stand-alone as well as in common servlet containers such as Apache Tomcat and Jetty on URL root path as well behind a servlet-path without modifications of HTML templates, etc.
 - Secure client-server communication, if beetRoot is installed in a servlet container apart from beetRoot server and if there's need for such communication to steer backend processes
 - Hierarchical resource loader; e.g. German language requested, if not found, use configured default language, then use no language at all; "lookup till you find something usable" is the